 Creating Data Frames from SQL Query Results or WebScraping

-So having created our empty data frame, we can potentially fill it by querying an SQL database.
-This is a common practice in industry, particularly commercial analytics, where scripting your extracts from the corporate transaction databases is a great way to speed up your process.
+So having created our empty data frame, we can potentially fill the data frame rows by querying an SQL database.
+This is a common practice in industry, particularly commercial analytics, where scripting your extracts (data rows) from the corporate transaction databases is a great way to speed up your process.

 Regarding database access, a really clever type could have a little fun with the header record that most databases will provide you.
 The header describes the field names and the data types of the query results.
 You can use that to automatically configure column names and data types.
 I had an Oracle => Python function which automatically performed this for any query results, scanning the results of whatever came back from Oracle and automatically converting the fields and their content into a relevant data type.
 It was a tremendous time saver for a system that I hit several times per day as a pricing analyst.